My Story

 Dontate

-I had mostly been given up on by my community and by my family and my friends.
-Not because they didn’t want to help but because they had tried to help me so many times without success so in the end it just seemed futile to try.
-I had to accept help from others, the power was in my hands and the decision had to be made by me to first of all except that I needed help to reach deep inside to find the flicker of hope that was left and I could return and become the man I longed to be and to fulfil my ambition to once again be a part of my loving family and a productive member of my community and society as a whole.
+The decision had to be made by me, to first of all except that I needed help.
+I needed to reach deep inside to find the flicker of hope that was left so that I could return and become the man I longed to be, to fulfil my ambition to once again be a part of my loving family and a productive member of my community and society as a whole.